arrow-kt/arrow/arrow-libs/fx/arrow-docs/docs/fx/README.md

 A side effect is an externally observable effect a function performs in addition to returning a value.

-Performing network or file IO, writing to streams, and, in general, all functions that return `Unit` are very likely to produce side effects.
+Performing network or file I/O, writing to streams, and, in general, all functions that return `Unit` are very likely to produce side effects.
 That's because a `Unit` return value denotes *no useful return*, which implies that the function does nothing but perform effects.

 In Arrow Fx, we use `suspend fun` to denote a function that may cause side effects when invoked.